yulondawyatt/unit-fundamentals/higher-order-native-array-methods/lesson-notes/readme.md

 - Which programming principles have you seen so far?

-- Which programming principals surprise you?
+- Which programming principals surprise you ?

 - As a class, create an array of `favoriteMovies`.
 Your instructor will then share this list.